St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Introduction

-Given a separable Hamiltonian system defined in a $2n$-dimensional phase space, the main idea of the approach we propose is to lift the $n\times n$ St\"ackel matrix associated with the system to a $(2n+2)$-dimensional phase space.
+Given an $n$-dimensional manifold $Q$ and a separable Hamiltonian system defined on $T^{*}Q$, the main idea of the approach we propose is to lift the $n\times n$ St\"ackel matrix associated with the system to a higher-dimensional cotangent bundle $T^{*}\tilde{Q}$.